 Pakistan is also seen as perpetuating the ongoing cross-border violence and supporting terrorist activity in order to destabilize the state of J&K and other parts of the country, according to India.
 Terrorism and violent extremism are also manifestations of politico-religious violence, ethnic-subregional nationalism, socio-economic conditions, and identity politics, as demonstrated by the number of ongoing insurgencies in India.

 Political, religious, cultural, ideological, identity-driven, linguistic, or socioeconomic grievances are the primary causes of terrorism and insurgency in India.
 Terrorism in India can be narrowly divided into three categories:

 As part of the current insurgencies, there has been a lot of extreme violence and extremism.

-Due to porous borders with all of its neighbours and a long coastline, India remains extremely vulnerable to international terrorists.
-As a result, terrorists and insurgents continue to obtain material and financial support – the key drivers of terrorism – from a range of outlets.
+Due to porous borders with all of its neighbors and a long coastline, India remains extremely vulnerable to international terrorists.
+As a result, terrorists, and insurgents continue to obtain material and financial support – the key drivers of terrorism – from a range of outlets.

 Terrorism is one of the world's biggest problems, including mass executions and horrific acts of violence.

 Terrorism is the use of terror and abuse against individuals who are not guilty of any wrongdoing.

 Terrorists are individuals who commit acts of terrorism.

 Terrorism is sponsored by a wide variety of social and political organizations.